SK1Y101/sk1y101.github.io/_posts/2023-05-01-may-sprint.md

 Prague yet again.
 Not that I was complaining, I love this city

+# Sumamry

+Time: 46h 6m

+Countries: 4 (UK, FR, DE, CZ)

+Distance: 3104Km, Cummulative 5107Km

+Trains: An excellent set, probably the best in a journey so far

+Stations: I'm so glad I went via Paris this time.
+The stations are so much nicer (sorry Belgium!)

+Destination: We love Prague

 # Outbound April 28, 2023

 Planned time: 21h 45m